anshumandwivediusa/java-notes/java_basics_and_oops/README.md

 - **Inheritance**
   Mechanism to acquire properties and behaviors of another class.
-  Example: `class Dog extends Animal`.
+  Example: `class SavingAccounts extends Accounts`.

 - **Abstraction**
   Hiding implementation details and exposing only essential features.